abasson-vmware/test-doubles/README.md

 ![test doubles](./TestDoubles.png)

 When writing the tests for this code, we want to be able to control the inputs, so that we have predictable, known conditions under which we can test the code.
-For example, we might want to set things up such that when our code calls `getX()`, `DataSource A` returns `3`, and when our code calls `getY()`, `DataSource B` returns `5`.
-And we want to know that when our code calls `setOutput()`, it passes the value `8` to `Dependency C`.
+For example, we might want to set things up such that when our code calls `getX()`, `dataSourceA` returns `3`, and when our code calls `getY()`, `dataSourceB` returns `5`.
+And we want to know that when our code calls `setOutput()`, it passes the value `8` to `dependencyC`.

-Creating and injecting test doubles for `DataSource A`, `DataSource B`, and `Dependency C` allow us to do just this.
+Creating and injecting test doubles for `dataSourceA`, `dataSourceB`, and `dependencyC` allow us to do just this.

-## Types of Test Doubles
+## The Five Types of Test Doubles

 There are five kinds of test doubles: